 - Start off with short practices.
 We recommend taking five minutes to close your eyes and focus on your breathing with no music or external noise.

 It's a common misconception that your meditation has to be with a particular goal or vision in mind.
-Start out slow, there's no rush with meditation!
-Even just focusing on your breath can help you feel more conscious and present for the rest of the day.
+Start out slow.
+There should be no rush with meditation.
+Even simply focusing on your breath can help you feel more conscious and present for the rest of the day, improving memory and focus.

 Massage Therapy & Pilates

-To continue to manage your chronic pain your body and mind work hand in hand.
+Managing your chronic pain requires your mental health and your physical activity status to work harmoniously.
 Through massage therapy and pilates at the leading pain management Los Angeles offices, our physicians can help build upon your holistic treatment care plan by practicing mindfulness techniques with you.
 Therapeutic massage may relieve pain by way of several mechanisms, including relaxing strained and painful muscles, tendons, and joints while also relieving stress and anxiety.

 Pilates, similar to yoga, is a great holistic way to strengthen and tone your body’s core.
-Focusing on the proper alignment of your spine, shoulders, this exercise works to build strength and endurance.
-A great benefit to this form of exercise is the confidence that it can bring to patients suffering from chronic pain.
+Focusing on the proper alignment of your spine and shoulders, this exercise works to build strength and endurance.
+In addition to an effective workout, patients with chronic pain can experience heightened confidence.

 Be Mindful Of your Screen Time

 Before unwinding for the night, make sure that you're keeping your wellness and health in mind.
-Taking your phone to bed with you does have its poor effects, no matter how easy it is to stay up and keep up-to-date on social media.
+Taking your phone to bed with you does have negative effects, no matter how easy it is to stay up and keep up-to-date on social media.
 Studies show that the blue light emitted by your cell phone inhibits the production of melatonin, which is the hormone that regulates your sleep-wake cycle.
-Not only does it increase your alertness at night when you need to be catching up on valuable rest, but it also reduces your alertness in the morning.
-Too much scrolling past your bedtime can lead to chronic sleep deficiency.
+Not only does it increase your alertness at night when you need to be catching up on valuable rest, but it also reduces levels of alertness the next day.
+If behaviors are not corrected, staying up past your bedtime online can lead to chronic sleep deficiency.
 Here are some screen time tips that pain management Los Angeles professionals recommend to increase your awareness during the day:

 - Don't keep your phone beside your bed at night.
-Charge it in another room of your house, and buy a clock alarm that can wake you up with a tone just like your phone would!
+Charge it in another room of your house, and purchase an alarm clock that can wake you up with a tone just like your phone would.

 - To prepare yourself for sleep, remove yourself from the phone about 30 minutes before bedtime.
-We recommend grabbing that book you've been wanting to read and snuggling up!
+Instead, pick up another hobby that does not involve blue light emissions, such as reading.

 Practice Self-Compassion Techniques

 - Treat yourself as you'd treat a friend!
 Allow yourself to make mistakes.
-When your friend makes mistakes, you're more likely to let them off the hook.
-Treat yourself the same way!
+When your friend makes mistakes, you're more likely to forgive them.
+Treat yourself the same way.
 You can't expect perfection all of the time.

 - Care for yourself as you would for others.
 When you notice that your friend is feeling down, you might surprise them with their favorite coffee or be there for them while they talk to you.
 Do the same for yourself!
-If you're feeling down, it is 100% okay and healthy to soothe yourself, whether it be by stopping to grab your favorite coffee or listening to your favorite music while taking a bath.
-Either way, you're helping calm yourself down, which is the main goal.
+If you're feeling down, it is okay and healthy to soothe yourself, whether it be by stopping to grab your favorite coffee or listening to your favorite music while relaxing for the evening.
+However you decide to unwind, the goal should be focused on lowering your levels of anxiety and negative thoughts.

 Interventional Pain Doctors | Pain Doctor Los Angeles

-Interventional Pain Doctors want to keep your brain and mental health strong just like we want to keep your physical health strong!
-Dr. Nicholas Fuller, Dr. Chad Heng, Dr. Daniel Loder, and Dr. Jeffrey Jeng at Interventional Pain Doctors provide an extensive list of treatments that can boost your mental and keep you feeling mindful.
+Interventional Pain Doctors believes that developing mental health strength is key to developing physical strength.
+Dr. Nicholas Fuller, Dr. Chad Heng, Dr. Daniel Loder, and Dr. Jeffrey Jeng at Interventional Pain Doctors provide an extensive list of treatments that can boost your mental health and keep you feeling mindful.
 For more information regarding our services, visit our website or contact any of our locations today.